bennidi/eventbus-performance/README.md

 I wrote this blog [post|http://codeblock.engio.net/37/] comparing different event bus implementations and showing some of the results of the old performance benchmark (which can be found in `src/old` (<-surprise)).
 The new benchmarks do not yet include the formerly benchmarked implementations.
-I would enjoy seeing other people create and add benchmarks of other bus implementations
+I would enjoy seeing other people create and add benchmarks of other bus implementations.

 # Benchmarks